 Want to Save Money?
 Buy an EV.

-EV drivers come out ahead when accounting for fueling and maintenance.
 With the low cost of at-home charging and government incentives, driving an EV is more affordable than you may think.
+And the upfront cost of electric cars is dropping quickly.

 But that is only part of the story.
 Over the lifetime of the vehicle, an EV is expected to save drivers $6,000-$12,000 due to lower fueling and maintenance costs.